MSena/GetCleanDataCourseProject/README.md

 All features are normalized and bounded within [-1,1], and each feature vector is a row on the text file.

-A full description of the data is available at the site where it was obtained:
+A full description of the data is available at the following site:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones